Fashion Inspiration Strikes at Home

 Entrepreneurship 101: Perfect Your Product Idea First

-Omondi spent two years developing the idea for his reversible outerwear jacket and making four prototypes.
+Omondi spent two years developing the idea for his reversible outerwear jacket and making four garment samples.
 During this time, he thought carefully about the specifications for his jacket and how he wanted to design it to make people’s lives easier.
 “When doing daily workouts, we realized that adding whichever color you love as a personal touch to the jacket boosts morale for a person, without having to buy several different jackets that cost a fortune!” said Omondi.
 MUDAXpro outerwear jacket has a middle strip zipper, that is removable from the jacket and can be reversed and swapped out to your preferred color to match your shoes, pants, or any outfit.
 It was also important that the jacket be lightweight and waterproof, which is why he chose 100% polyester as his jacket fabric.
 He knew that it would be easy to pack and roll up the lightweight jacket in a suitcase for travel.

 Finding a Pattern Maker